fbpx

 • Westminster University

 Students must maintain enrollment at an eligible college/university during the Fall and Spring semesters (Fall and Winter for those attending BYU and Ensign College).
 The college you attend will track your enrollment and GPA information each semester before posting a semester award.
-Students will not be required to turn in enrollment documentation to the Opportunity Scholarship to maintain their eligibility.
+Students will not be required to submit enrollment documentation to the Opportunity Scholarship to maintain their eligibility.

-In order to receive an award disbursement student must do the following:
+To receive an award disbursement student must do the following:

-• Enroll full time at an eligible institution (this is usually 12 credits).
+• Enroll full-time at an eligible institution (this is usually 12 credits).

 • If you are enrolled at an eligible school, but are enrolled less than full-time at an eligible school, you can remain eligible for future award disbursements.